qiita-spots/qiita/README.rst

 * Creation of a REST API to query and access the data hosted by Qiita.
 * Improved analysis pipeline for target gene datasets.
-* Crowd-sourced metadata curation of existing studies: improve the metadata of existing studies by submitting “fix proposals” to the authors of the study.
+* Crowd-sourced metadata curation of existing studies: improve the metadata of existing studies by submitting a fix proposals to the authors of the study.

 .. |Build Status| image:: https://travis-ci.org/biocore/qiita.png?branch=master